Worth it?

 Travelling through Northern Colombia, you'll probably want to stop off in San Gil / Barichara / Bucaramanga en route - San Gil especially is a great backpacker stopover point.
 Make sure you read that section...

 Pamplona is en route from Bucaramaga to Cucuta, the latter being on the border with Venezuela.
-As Cucuta is such an awful, unattractive, crime ridden city, it makes far more sense to spend the night in tranquil Pamplona before crossing the border.
+As Cucuta is such a swelteringly hot, unattractive, crime ridden city, it makes far more sense to spend the night in tranquil Pamplona before crossing the border.
 The only reason to head this far North is if you plan on crossing over into Venezuela.

 Beautifully set and with a cool climate, Pamplona is one of the oldest (dating from 1549) towns in this region of Colombia.
-Full of museums, the (in part colonial) town has a quite cultured air to it.
+Full of museums, the (in part colonial) town has both a cultured air and studenty feel to it.
 It makes sense to stay here, catch a bus to Cucuta (two hours away), and then cross over into Venezuela.
-There's an handful of good value budget hotels in Pamplona (no hotel websites though).
+There's an handful of good value budget hotels in Pamplona, such as 1549 Hostal.

-Take note that Cucuta's bus station is ugly and full of con artists and tricksters - ignore everybody and act confident.
+Take note that Cucuta's bus station is ugly and full of English speaking professional con artists, fraudsters and tricksters who pray on international travellers - ignore everybody and act confident.
 The border crossing is 10km from Cucuta - great rid of your pesos in Colombia, and take plenty of dollars with you to Venezuela - dollars are more useful than the inflation plagued local currency of Venezuela, the Bolivar.
 There's regular buses and shared taxis from Cucuta's bus terminal to San Antonio del Tachira, which is just over the border in Venezuela.
 From San Antonio del Tachira, there's various bus departures to Caracas - all these buses are overnight buses and depart in the late afternoon or evening.
 Alternatively there's flights to Caracas from nearby (50km away) San Cristobal airport.
 If you want to bus it to Merida, you'll need to change in San Cristobal.

 Other Border Crossings into Venezuela